 - Avoid high-heeled shoes over two inches tall.

 - See your podiatric physician if pain persists.

 Treatment options vary with the type and severity of each bunion, although identifying the deformity early in its development is important in avoiding surgery.
-Podiatric medical attention should be sought at the first indication of pain or discomfort because, left untreated, bunions tend to get larger and more painful, making nonsurgical treatment less of an option.
+Podiatric medical attention should be sought at the first indication of pain or discomfort because left untreated, bunions tend to get larger and more painful, making a nonsurgical treatment less of an option.
 The primary goal of most early treatment options is to relieve pressure on the bunion and halt the progression of the joint deformity.
 The podiatrists at Advanced Foot & Ankle Specialists in Sugar Land recommend the following options:

 - Padding and Taping Often the first step in a treatment plan, padding the bunion minimizes pain and allows the patient to continue a normal, active life.
 Taping helps keep the foot in a normal position, thus reducing stress and pain.